-Business owners need to evaluate their growth potential.
+Business owners need to evaluate their potential to grow.
 Equity investors look for significant growth across the investment period because that’s how they make money.

-Debt lenders however don’t mind if the business grows or not – so long as the money and interest is repaid.
+Debt lenders, on the other hand, don’t mind if the business grows or not – so long as you repay the money and interest.

 How long you need the finance for

-Equity finance suits businesses with big growth ambitions over the long-term, whilst debt can help businesses borrow money over the short-term.
+Equity finance suits businesses with big ambitions for growth over the long term.
+Debt can help businesses borrow money over the short term.

 This is not an exhaustive list.
-Other factors, including the type, size and sector of the business in question, are also likely to affect your suitability.
+Other factors, including the type, size and sector of your business, are also likely to affect your suitability.

 Q: How do I choose a finance option?